pranjal-jain-coder/GenesisEngine/README.md

 ### Reviewing and fixing

-- Switch to **Review** mode at any point to have the AI inspect the current state of the project and propose a fix
+- Switch to **Review** mode at any point to instruct the ai to make specfic bug fixes or tweaks.
-- Click **Execute Fix** to apply it
+- AI will create a plan for the fix.
+Click **Execute Fix** to apply it

 ### Rolling back